cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 2. If the `info` block does not contain an `augmentationLog` quality, the processor performs the following steps:
-    1. If the `originalSdfModel` quality is not present in the `info` block, the processor MAY create it with the URI as of the SDF model that is currently being augmented as its value.
+    1. If the `originalSdfModel` quality is not present in the `info` block, the processor adds it with the URI as of the SDF model that is currently being augmented as its value.
     2. The processor creates the `augmentationLog` quality with an array containing the URI of the current mapping file as its sole item.